 I was just on a call with fellow members of the Association for Healthcare Philanthropy folks when someone asked, “Does anyone here use Twitter or Facebook?”
-It appeared I was the only one.
-Many wanted to be but their IT departments wouldn’t let them.
-Twitter and Facebook and LinkedIn and YouTube are sites that are [...]
+It appeared I was the only one using social media for my nonprofit.
+Many wanted to, but their IT departments wouldn’t let them.
+Twitter and Facebook and LinkedIn and [...]

 …you should at least be learning about using Twitter for your nonprofit.
 Check out the volume of tweets during the Inauguration: The green line is last week at the same time.
 The blue line is this week.
 Twitter reports up to 5 times as many tweets per SECOND during the peak time.
 Yes, they measure [...]